getlift/lift/docs/queue.md

     my-queue:
         type: queue
         worker:
-            handler: src/report-generator.handler
+            handler: src/worker.handler

 plugins:
     - serverless-lift
 ```

-On `serverless deploy`, a `my-queue` queue will be created, and a Lambda function will be deployed to process jobs (aka "messages") from the queue.
+On `serverless deploy`, a `my-queue` SQS queue will be created, and a Lambda function will be deployed to process jobs (aka "messages") from the queue.

 ## How it works